 Seasonality and Self-Control

-Eric Edmeades, creator of WILDFIT and trainer of the Mindvalley quest of the same name, explains the human body evolved to survive and thrive in particular seasonal fluctuations.
+Eric Edmeades, the founder of WILDFIT and trainer of the Mindvalley quest of the same name, explains the human body evolved to survive and thrive in particular seasonal fluctuations.

 For example, in spring, when there’s an abundance of rain and hunting, our ancestors would focus largely on plant food and animal food sources.
 This would kickstart their pancreas to produce glucagon that stimulates fat burning.